 Even the most powerful air purifiers can only capture particles as small as 0.1 microns or larger, and the vast majority of air purifiers will only capture particles 0.3 microns or larger.
 A micron is a unit of measurement equal to one-millionth of a meter, sometimes called a micrometer.

 The primary culprits of poor indoor air quality are larger than this size limit; mold, pollen, and pet dander are all larger and can be caught and eliminated by a standard HEPA filter.
-That slight margin of error is why air purifiers claim an effective rate of 99%.
+A slight margin of error is why air purifiers claim an effectiveness rate of 99%.

 Viruses are roughly 100 times smaller than bacteria, and typically range from 0.004 to 0.1 microns in size.
 This means even the most powerful air filters would struggle to purge a virus from the air.

 COVID-19 belongs to a family of viruses known as coronaviruses.
 The 2013 SARS epidemic was also caused by a coronavirus, which was 0.1 microns in size.
-According to Dr. Mariea Snell, Assistant Director of the Online Doctor of Nursing Program at Maryville University, the size of COVID-19 is approximately 0.125 microns.
+According to Snell, the size of COVID-19 is approximately 0.125 microns.

-Alen Corp, the company behind one of Digital Trends’ best air purifiers of 2020, recommended using a filter treated with an anti-microbial coating claimed to kill mold, mildew, fungus, bacteria, and viruses on contact.
+Alen Corporation, the company behind one of Digital Trends’ best air purifiers of 2020, recommended using a filter treated with an antimicrobial coating that’s claimed to kill mold, mildew, fungus, bacteria, and viruses on contact.

 You definitely want to make sure that you are regularly replacing the filters.

-We also spoke with Molekule’s co-founder and co-CEO, Dilip Goswami.
-“Molekule’s PECO technology has been shown to destroy airborne viruses, and we’ve conducted extensive testing on RNA-type and DNA-type viruses to demonstrate that.”
-Goswami added the company is “currently working with the University of Minnesota to test the technology on a strain of Coronavirus.”
+We also spoke with Dilip Goswami, Molekule co-founder and president.
+“Molekule’s PECO technology has been shown to destroy airborne viruses, and we’ve conducted extensive testing on RNA-type and DNA-type viruses to demonstrate that,” he said, adding that the company is “currently working with the University of Minnesota to test the technology on a strain of coronavirus.”

 Finally, we reached out to Dyson.
-According to a representative (who wished to remain unnamed), Dyson air purifiers will capture viruses, but won’t destroy them.
-The virus will remain alive inside the filter for as long as the virus survives.
+According to a representative, Dyson air purifiers will capture viruses, but won’t destroy them.
+The virus will remain alive inside the filter for as long as it typically survives.

-As multiple scientific studies have shown, viruses can lie dormant for extremely long periods of time.
-Dyson went on to comment, “You definitely want to make sure that you are regularly replacing the filters and as long as you purchase a Dyson purifier you can feel confident that you are doing the best you can do to keep your air as clean as possible.”
+As multiple scientific studies have shown, viruses can lie dormant for extremely long periods.
+Dyson went on to comment: “You definitely want to make sure that you are regularly replacing the filters … .”

 HEPA filters are made out of a type of fabric that functions similar to a net.
 Air is passed through the fabric by a fan.
 Particulates are caught by this fabric, while the now-clean air is allowed to exit out the other side.
 Over time, the particles will accumulate on the fabric until it loses efficiency.
 That’s why filters have to be replaced.